 Spoiler alert – we did the steps out of order!

-Watch the video above (or continue reading) to learn why you should follow them from 1 to 5 and learn from our experiences.
+Watch the video (or continue reading) to learn why you should follow them from 1 to 5 and learn from our experiences.

 Even if you’re not sure whether the digital nomad lifestyle is for you, watch the video anyway to see what it’s like living in China, Bali, and Mexico and backpacking Southeast Asia and South America!
 We share clips from 10 years of travel in this video.